TaninZeraati/ReaderWriterLock_xv6/README.md

     makefile

- ##Reader and Writer Lock
+  ### Reader and Writer Lock:
     Creating a reader and writer lock using mutex.\
     It changes the entered number to binary form and each 0 stands for a writer and each 1 is for a reader.\
     Try it by using "test_rwp <number in decimal>" systemcall.

     ### Change:
     adding new system call.\
     adding a new lock (mutex) in proc.h.\
     using the lock and new functions in proc.c